whatsnowplaying/whats-now-playing/docs/extras/index.rst

 art and update the backend storage.
 This number should be configured high enough to get all of the first pass of downloads done quickly but low enough that it doesn't overwhelm

+The 'Clear Cache' button will remove all mappings between artists and images.
+It does not remove the cached responses from the web server in order to save bandwidth.

 Discogs
 -------